-Some of Newport City Council's partners and other organisations also offer a range of support and advice.
+Some of our partners offer a range of support and advice.

 If you are unsure about what benefits you can claim, Advicelink Cymru can help you check and claim what’s yours.